dAmihl/cgProject/README.md

 We are using the external OBJ-Loader "TinyOBJLoader": http://syoyo.github.io/tinyobjloader/

 The fragment and vertex shaders are built with help of http://www.opengl-tutorial.org/beginners-tutorials/tutorial-8-basic-shading/http://www.opengl-tutorial.org/beginners-tutorials/tutorial-8-basic-shading/

+Texture Loading:
+For the texture loading, we use the free SOIL (Simple OpenGL Image Library). http://www.lonesock.net/soil.html

 ## Controls

 Key '1': Activate fixed camera movement.